PokemonAutomation/ComputerControl/Wiki/Developer/MacInstallationGuide.md

 ### Download Program Data

-**SerialPrograms** need some extra data to run.
+**SerialPrograms** need some extra data (images, audio files and Pokémon data text files) to run.
-Go to our [Packages Github webpage](https://github.com/PokemonAutomation/Packages) and download the data same as before.
+Go to our [Packages Github webpage](https://github.com/PokemonAutomation/Packages) and download the data same as before but you don't need to pick the versions.

 The downloaded data will be inside a folder called "Packages".
 Inside it there is a sub-folder called "SerialPrograms".
 Further inside is a sub-sub-folder "Resources".
 Move this "Resources" folder into the "Arduino-Source" folder you downloaded before.
 Make sure it is placed directly inside "Arduino-Source", not deeper into the folder hierarchy.